Happening-Community/requests-and-offers/documentation/specifications.md

 #### 4.7.1 Advocate

 - **Onboarded/Approved**: Advocates are individuals passionate about the Holochain technology, looking to support projects within the ecosystem.
 They are onboarded and approved to participate in the network by the network's administrators.
-- **Personal Profile**: Advocates must file out their personal profiles, including essential information and their areas of expertise.
+- **User Profile**: Advocates must file out their user profiles, including essential information and their areas of expertise.
 - **Offers**: Advocates can offer their skills, talents, or resources to the network.
 This includes mentorship, brainstorming sessions, or any other form of support they wish to provide.
 - **Reporting**: Advocates have access to reporting features, allowing them to view their exchanges and a general report of total exchanges for the month.

 #### 4.7.2 Creator

 - **Onboarded/Approved**: Creators are individuals or groups actively involved in creating or developing projects within the Holochain ecosystem.
 They are onboarded and approved to participate in the network by the network's administrators.
-- **Personal Profile**: Creators can file out their personal profiles, including their skills, location, type, etc.
+- **User Profile**: Creators can file out their user profiles, including their skills, location, type, etc.
 - **Offers**: Creators can make offers, including the skills and talents they wish to offer.
 - **Requests**: Creators can make requests for themselves, such as mentoring, brainstorming time, or testing in the early days of their projects.
 - **Reporting**: Creators can access reports on their exchanges and a general report of total exchanges for the month.